A topic from the subject of Titration in Chemistry.

 Titration is a fundamental technique in chemistry for determining the concentration of a known analyte.
 Over the years, significant advancements have been made to enhance the accuracy, precision, and versatility of titration methods.

-• Online Monitoring: Continuous flow titrations allow for real-time monitoring of sample concentration changes, providing insights into reaction kinetics and process control.
+• Online Monitoring and Flow Injection Analysis (FIA): Continuous flow titrations and FIA allow for real-time monitoring of sample concentration changes, providing insights into reaction kinetics and process control.
+This enables automation and continuous analysis of samples.

-• Miniaturization and High-Throughput Analysis: Micro- and nanotitration techniques have facilitated high-throughput analysis of small samples, making these methods suitable for various applications.
+• Miniaturization and High-Throughput Analysis: Micro- and nano-scale techniques enable faster analysis of larger numbers of samples, increasing efficiency.

 Conductometric Titration